CyberVolunteers/Server-v1/README.md

-# Server v1
+# CyberVolunteers.org.uk website v1
 This is the first version of the code and the web pages for the [CyberVolunteers](http://cybervolunteers.org.uk/) website.
-The current website runs the second version of the code that is being kept private for security reasons.
+The latest version of the website can be found [here](https://github.com/CyberVolunteers/Website-v2).

-Please visit the [CyberVolunteers](http://cybervolunteers.org.uk/) website for more information on the project's goals.
+CyberVolunteers was a project aimed at connecting lesser-known charities with the enthusiastic volunteers.

 ## The software used
 - Node.js